Hudson School–Chapter 3

 Dr. Israel says, “It will be an adventure for you both.
 Mr. Livesey will explain the Hudson School way, won’t you, Mr. L?”
 Dr. Israel turns and is gone.
-Mr. L has said hardly anything the whole time.
-His face looks like the dog my father had for a little while.
+Mr. Livesey’s face looks like the dog my father had for a little while.
 He and Mother argued about the dog most nights and weekends except when they weren’t talking at all.
 I liked Sparky.
 When he got excited, he made a sound like a freight train whistle.

 “He’s got a bad gut.”
 I spin and my hands go up in fists.
 The orange-haired kid from the window is sitting high on stairs half in the dark.
 “Mr. L is a bozo.
 I run this joint and everyone knows it except the grown-ups.”

 I can’t see his face, just the outline of him, but he’s bigger than I would’ve guessed just seeing him in the window from the driveway.
 His shoes are in a little light.
 They’re a color my father called oxblood, and they’re polished with tassels.
 One of his legs is bouncing fast, the heel hitting the carpet like a machine gun.
 “I got three rules,” he says.
 “Rule number 1, guys do what I say.
 Rule number 2, guys don’t spill to anyone.
 Whatever I say or do is between me and whoever.
 I don’t use lieutenants.
 Rule number 3, remember 1 and 2, or else.
 I know you’re gonna play by my rules, kid, everyone does.”